-During the last decade, the Stockton Redevelopment Agency cleaned up and redeveloped contaminated properties on the Stockton Waterfront.
-In 2008, the Stockton Redevelopment Agency won the prestigious EPA Phoenix Award for excellence in Brownfields redevelopment for the Stockton Events Center (located on the North Shore of the Stockton Downtown Waterfront) and placing the City of Stockton in the National spot light as a leader in Brownfields redevelopment.
+Beginning in 1996, the Stockton Redevelopment Agency worked to clean up and redevelop contaminated properties on the Stockton Waterfront.
+In 2008, the Stockton Redevelopment Agency won the prestigious EPA Phoenix Award for excellence in Brownfields redevelopment for the Stockton Events Center, placing the city in the national spot light as a leader in Brownfields redevelopment.